-The NQF Musculoskeletal Standing Committee is responsible for overseeing the musculoskeletal measure portfolio.
-This oversight function includes evaluating both newly-submitted and previouslyendorsed measures against NQF's measure evaluation criteria, identifying gaps in the measurement portfolio, providing input on how the portfolio should evolve, and serving on any ad hoc, off-cycle or expedited projects in the musculoskeletal topic area.
-When not involved in the more traditional endorsement project activities, which usually include evaluation of 20-25 measures over a 7-month timeframe, the Committee is available for "off-cycle" activities.
-These can include any of the actions noted above, but are accomplished through an abbreviated format (e.g., evaluation of 1-2 measures over a shorter timeframe, quarterly web-based meetings to discuss various measurement issues).
+The NQF Musculoskeletal Standing Committee oversees the musculoskeletal measure portfolio.
+This oversight function includes evaluating both newly submitted and previously endorsed measures against NQF's measure evaluation criteria, identifying gaps in the measurement portfolio, providing input on how the portfolio should evolve, and serving on any ad hoc, off-cycle, or expedited projects in the musculoskeletal topic area.
+When not involved in the more traditional endorsement project activities, which usually include evaluation of 20-25 measures over a seven-month timeframe, the Committee is available for "off-cycle" activities.
+These can include any of the actions noted above, but are accomplished through an abbreviated format (e.g., evaluation of one to two measures over a shorter timeframe, quarterly web-based meetings to discuss various measurement issues).

-This report summarizes the evaluation of two measures undergoing maintenance evaluation against NQF's standard evaluation criteria during the Committee's late 2016-early 2017 off-cycle activities.
+This report summarizes the evaluation of two measures undergoing maintenance evaluation against NQF's standard evaluation criteria during the Committee's off-cycle activities from late 2016 to early 2017.
 The Committee did not recommend the following measures for endorsement:

-- 0052: Use of Imaging Studies for Low Back Pain (National Committee for Quality Assurance) - 0514: MRI Lumbar Spine for Low Back Pain (The Centers for Medicare and Medicaid Services)
+- 0052 Use of Imaging Studies for Low Back Pain (National Committee for Quality Assurance) - 0514 MRI Lumbar Spine for Low Back Pain (Centers for Medicare & Medicaid Services)